About The Efficacious Educator

 Why I Started The Efficacious Educator

-Through these experiences, I’ve seen what happens when educators believe in their collective power to support adolescent growth: schools become safer, students experience belonging and purpose, and teachers rediscover joy in their work.
+Through these experiences, I have seen what becomes possible when educators share a belief in their collective power and work together with clarity, consistency, and developmental alignment.
+Schools become safer.
+Students experience belonging and purpose.
+And teachers rediscover joy in their work.

 Today, I live in Durango, Colorado with my husband and two teenage daughters—and I remain deeply committed to helping schools grow alongside the adolescents in their care.